Thomascountz/micropython_i2c_lcd/README.md

 # HD44780 LCD Controller Interface with MicroPython

 https://github.com/Thomascountz/micropython_i2c_lcd/assets/19786848/07470ccc-1ee1-467d-855a-d67cb7de6779

-## Description

-This library provides a programmatic interface for controlling HD44780-based LCD displays using a PCF8574 I/O expander in a MicroPython environment.
-The library is designed to offer convenient, high-level functions for LCD control while allowing access to underlying GPIO operations on PCF8574 when necessary.
+This library provides an interface for controlling HD44780-based LCD displays using a PCF8574 I/O expander (often sold as a single module) with a MicroPython-compatible microcontroller.
+The library is designed to offer high-level functions for LCD control while allowing access to underlying GPIO operations on the PCF8574 when necessary.

-## Classes
+## Overview

-The library is built around three primary classes:
+The library is structured around several classes, each serving a specific role:

+1. `BacklightDriver`: An abstract base class for controlling the backlight of an LCD display.

+2. `HD44780`: A class for interacting with HD44780 LCD drivers through a PCF8574 I/O expander.
+Provides methods for writing characters and strings to the LCD, clearing the display, and controlling the display properties.

+3. `HD447804BitDriver`: An abstract base class for controlling the HD44780 LCD controller through a 4-bit data bus.

+4. `HD447804BitPayload`: A class representing data to be written to the HD44780 LCD controller.

-1. `LCD`: This class creates a more user-friendly API for controlling HD44780-based LCD displays.
-It wraps the `HD44780` class and provides utilities for operations like writing to specific LCD lines or creating scrolling texts.
+5. `LCD`: A high-level API for controlling HD44780-based LCD displays.
+This class provides methods to write text to the LCD, control the cursor and display properties, and clear the display.

-2. `HD44780`: Interfaces directly with the HD44780 LCD controller via PCF8574 I/O expander.
-Offers methods for core operations like writing characters and strings, clearing display, and controlling display properties.
+6. `PCF8574`: A class for controlling the HD44780 LCD controller through a PCF8574 I/O expander.
+Implements the HD447804BitController and BacklightDriver interfaces, providing methods for writing 4-bit payloads to the HD44780 LCD controller via the PCF8574, and controlling the LCD's backlight.

-3. `PCF8574`: Facilitates interaction with the PCF8574 I/O expander using I2C protocol.
-It provides functions for reading from and writing to GPIO pins of the PCF8574.
+7. `test_main`: Contains a function for testing the library's functionality.

 ## Usage